eradiate/eradiate/docs/rst/developer_guide/radiometric_kernel_interface.rst

         :term:`experiment` being processed.
-The context can carry any kind of relevant information: the current spectral coordinate, the Mitsuba ID of a :class:`mitsuba.Medium` object attached to a sensor, etc. The kernel context is defined by a :class:`.KernelDictContext` instance.
+The context can carry any kind of relevant information: the current spectral coordinate, the Mitsuba ID of a :class:`mitsuba.Medium` object attached to a sensor, etc. The kernel context is defined by a :class:`.KernelContext` instance.

     Kernel dictionary template
         :term:`Kernel dictionaries <kernel dictionary>` can be created from